 Sylla P. NOTES in the Management of Colorectal Diseases: Current Experience and Future Directions of Completely NOTES Colorectal Resection.
 World J Gastrointest Surg 2010; 2(6): 193-8.

 Turner BG, Cizginer S, Kim M, Mino-Kenudson M, Ducharme R, Surti V, Sylla P, Brugge WR, Rattner DW, Gee DW.
 Stent placement provides safe esophageal closure in thoracic NOTES procedures.
 2010.
 Surg Endosc, in Press.

 Meet the team that comprises the Natural Orifice Translumenal Endoscopic Surgery (NOTES) Laboratory.

-- Head, Swallowing, Heartburn and Esophageal Diseases (SHED) Program
+- Head of the Swallowing, Heartburn and Esophageal Disease Program

 - Surgical Director of the Mass General Weight Center